-Enhanced access to services has again been a key achievement in the 2021-2022 year.
-The Terang and Mortlake communities have been provided with increased access to integrated services through the excellent relationship that has developed between the Warrnambool Medical Clinic General Practitioner's and the Mortlake Community Health Centre staff.
-Occasions of service at our Mortlake Outpatient Clinic have continued to increase since the inception of this GP service, as well as cross referrals to our resident allied health providers.
+Enhanced access to services has again been a key achievement in the 2022-2023 year.
+The Terang and Mortlake communities have been provided with continued access to integrated services through the excellent relationship that has developed between the Warrnambool Medical Clinic General Practitioner's and the Mortlake Community Health Centre staff.
+This relationship has looked to create opportunities for increased service delivery from the Mortlake Campus including the instigation of iron infusions from this site.

-The Terang Medical Clinic and Civic Medical Clinic General Practitioners have continued their long history of providing an exceptional level of care and accessibility to our local communities and our Health Service.
+The Terang Medical Clinic has continued its long history of providing an exceptional level of care and accessibility to our local communities and our Health Service.